savonarola/mqtt-article/README.md

 </div>
 ```

-On this page we have a chart and an input control to send commands to our "device".
+We have a chart and input control to send commands to our "device" on this page.

 Now update the major part, LiveView controller (`lib/weather_dashboard_web/live/temperature_live/index.ex`):